xxxnell/flex/README.md

 *Flip* is *F*ast, *L*ightweight pure-functional library for *I*nformation theory and *P*robability distribution. *Flip* aims to extract and process statistical features of the input data stream in a short time using only small memory.
 It has the following features:

-* Quicly summarize probability distribution for random variable stream using `Sketch`
+* Quicly estimate and summarize probability distribution for random variable stream using `Sketch`
 * Combine several probability distributions by probability monad
 * Generate random variables from many predefined and estimated probability disributions
 * Measure similarity between two probability distribution using Kullback–Leibler divergence